 These cake mix cookies are such an easy and delicious recipe to make with only 3 ingredients!
 Customize this recipe with your favorite flavor and mix-in’s.

 We’ve shared a few different cookies made with cake mix, such as the strawberry cookies, chocolate mint cookies and red velvet gooey cookies, but I thought it was about time I shared the original recipe.
 The options are endless depending on the flavor of cake mix you use!

-Now I’m not sure who the original creator is, but I first saw this recipe in a church cookbook (along with my easy dump cake) I received many years ago and have made many different variations ever since.
+I first saw this recipe in a church cookbook (along with my easy dump cake) I received many years ago and have made many different variations ever since, even cake mix brownies!
 These cake cookies are great for when you need to make something quick and don’t have a lot of ingredients on hand.
 I don’t know about you, but I pretty much always have a box of cake mix, oil and eggs on hand.

 These cookies are soft, fluffy and seriously so delicious.
 I love how many different variations you can easily make.
 Plus, they are so simple that you literally can’t mess them up.
 My kids love to help make them too.
 They are always a huge hit!

 This recipe requires only 3 ingredients (which you probably already have on hand!).
 This is seriously the easiest dessert to whip up and perfect for the kids to help with.